unrealisntreal/class/README.md

 A simple lua class manager.
 Made for big projects.

 > [!IMPORTANT]
-> This module flattens class methods to prevent a huge metatable chain, at the cost of more memory usage.
+> This module flattens class fields & methods to prevent a huge metatable chain, at the cost of more memory usage.

 ### Extending a class
 ```lua